kkokilep/AI_ML_Journey/README.md

 # AI ML Journey

+## Organization of Repo

+This repo will consist of a variety of topics related to almost every possible aspect of AI.
+I am not a specialist in anything, but I am an extreme hobbyist in everything.
+Every folder will consists of the following modules:

+### Folder Name

+* The folder itself will indicate which AI / ML topic of interest is utilized.

+### 1_Papers
+* This readme will have any academic or industry publications related to the topic of interest.

+### 2_News
+* This readme will have any news about the topic of interest.

+### 3_Codebases

+* This readme will have links and notes regarding the topic of interest.

+### 4_Notebooks

+* This will be a series of notebooks written by myself or found elsewhere to test utilizing the topic of interest.
+* The notebook itself will contain additional subsections to explain the intent/lesson behind the code.

+### 5_General_Notes

+* This will have textbook style notes related to the topic of interest to serve as a basis for more advanced topics.

 ## About Me

 To understand the significance of this respository, I feel that you must know a little bit about me.
 I was one of those people who never knew what they wanted to do in life.
 I did my undergraduate degree in electrical engineering because I had worked on a robotics project in high school and I thought that I knew what I was doing.
 At the end of undergrad, I felt that I wasn't living up to my full potential and I did a PhD in machine learning because it seemed like an interesting topic at the time, but I wasn't in love with it.
 I wanted to know what it felt like to love something.
 The first few years of my PhD, I spent a lot of time trying to publish as much as possible, but none of the papers I made were interesting to me.
 I knew how to write a paper that was publishable, but I didn't feel good about anything that I was making.
 This changed in the 4th year of my PhD when I found myself constantly thinking about ML and AI.
 I stopped caring about whether the papers got accepted and started wandering around investigating things I found interesting and fulfilling.
 The more I looked at AI/ML with this perspective, the more I found myself thinking about it.
 It didn't improve the acceptance rate of my papers, but I found personal fulfillment in it.
 It reached the point where my mind was on some AI topic almost every hour of every day.
 I loved it.